Soreing/go-wordle-api/README.md

 # Demo Go Wordle API
 A small project demonstrating APIs written in Go.
 The project contains an API with different routes to play wordle, and a game manager process that generates new games every 2 hours.

+API is live at: __gowordle.soreing.site__

 ## How to Use
 ### Getting the Current game
 To play the game, you need to get an ID for the current game.
 Along with the ID, you are given a unix timestamp in milliseconds for the expiry date of the game.
+[Click To Try!](https://gowordle.soreing.site/game/current)
 ```
 GET /game/current
 ```